 Episode 6 in the podcast Coffee Roasting Navigated is with four roasters at the Danish Roasting Championship.
 Again I ask them about how they decide to stop the roast.
 But we also talk development times and more.

-The bean probe do not only measure the temperature of the beans.
-Here I have tested the sensitivity to airflow.
+Here I have tested the bean probes sensitivity to airflow.

-It’s on my Bullet R1 roaster and a test roast with old beans, not meant to taste good.
-The bean probe is a NTC precision type
+This test is on my Bullet R1 roaster (a test roast with old beans, not meant to taste good).
+The bean probe is a NTC precision type.

 Look at the graph after 8 minutes: